microsoft/OpenHack-FHIR/Challenge05-AzureDataAnalytics/ReadMe.md

    * Copy the [SQL DDL Script](./SQL%20DDL%20Script.txt).
 Paste the value in the Editor and **Run**.
 Confirm 12 tables were created in the database.
    * If you want to use SQL Server Data Tools (SSDT) or SQL Server Management Studio (SSMS), take note of the Server name from Overview and add Client IP in Firewalls and virtual networks.
 * **Export Data** using Postman
+   * **NOTE**: To get the latest data from Azure API for FHIR, follow the below steps to export data from Azure API for FHIR into **Export Storage Account** created in Challenge01.
    * Go to the Azure portal.
 Navigate to the Resource group deployed in [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md).
 Click on the Azure API for FHIR resource.
 Click on **Integration** under Settings on the left.
 Note down the **Export Storage Account name**.
    * If you haven't done setting up Postman in [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md), go back and complete that.
    * Open **AuthorizeGetToken SetBearer** request in FHIR Hack folder, choose "FHIR Hack" in environments drop-down and Click Send.
 This will set the Bearer Token to the variable.